 Today I want to tell you about my first escape into the nature after testing negative upon arriving to Spain.
-As you might remember from my previous post, returning from Bolivia in the middle of the COVID pandemic wasn’t easy and I had missed my friends and being outdoors so much.
+As you might remember from my previous post, returning from Bolivia in the middle of the COVID19 pandemic wasn’t easy and I had missed my friends and being outdoors so much.
 This weekend I had the perfect opportunity to catch up with them all in the biggest mountain close to home: Peñas de Aya.
 Stay tuned if you want to learn all you can do here!

 Peñas de Aya (also known as Aiako Harria in Basque) is one of the main natural attractions in Irún.
 It is the only granite mountain massif in Guipúzcoa and it houses remains of fossils of marine animals over 300 million years old!
 Located between the municipalities of Oyarzun and Irún, its three peaks rise imposingly over the Bay of Txingudi and the Atlantic coast.
 This mountain range also gives its name to the 6,913 hectares that make up its Natural Park.
 In order to get here from Irún, head to sidrería Ola and then just follow the road going up until you reach Castillo del Inglés (the Englishman castle).
 You can park in Gorostardi.